Photos from the Karen Margulis Workshop

 --Photos by Lynn Attig

-The second Beginner Pastel Workshop was held at Destination: Art from 9:00 – 3:00 on August 4th, with the following teachers participating: Lynn Attig, Dave Wolfram, Bernard Fallon, Paula Brown, Dori Dewberry, and Fran Nichols.
+The first Beginner Pastel Workshop was held at Destination: Art from 9:00 – 3:00 on August 4th, with the following teachers participating: Lynn Attig, Dave Wolfram, Bernard Fallon, Paula Brown, Dori Dewberry, and Fran Nichols.

 The topics were how to select pastels and paper (Dori); the importance of values in your painting (Lynn); underpainting in watercolor (Paula); color theory regarding warm and cool colors (Bernard); a full demo with pastel application (Fran); and finally how to grind up old pastels, mixing colors, and reconstituting new pastels (Dave).
 Every student learned how to tape their UArt Paper to a backing board, do a sketch, complete a watercolor underpainting, and apply pastel.